 Prerequisites: Successful completion of Spanish II/Honors Spanish II.
 Open to grades 9-12.

-Meeting Times: One Session - June 5 to June 30 | 8:00 AM to 12:00 PM.
+Meeting Times: One Session - June 11 to July 6 [No class on July 4] | 8:00 AM to 12:00 PM.

 Description: This course stresses oral evaluation, vocabulary, grammatical structure, homework completion, projects and reading/listening skills.